 Beyond Piano Qigong

-Piano Qigong focuses on those “secondary benefits” of Qigong that are particularly relevant to piano playing, so doesn’t specifically aim to cultivate Qi.
-It is neither a formal Qigong programme in its own right, nor a systematic approach to Qigong practice.
+Piano Qigong focuses on the “secondary benefits” of Qigong practice which are of special relevance to piano playing, so doesn’t focus on the cultivation Qi.
+It is neither a formal Qigong programme nor a systematic approach to Qigong practice.

-If you intend to practice Qigong in its own right – as opposed to dipping into the introductory material provided through Piano Qigong – I strongly recommend you find an experienced Qigong teacher and/or join a T’ai Chi class.
+If you are interested in practising Qigong more fully to experience its broader health and lifestyle benefits (as opposed to dipping into the introductory material provided through Piano Qigong) I strongly recommend you find an experienced Qigong teacher and/or join a T’ai Chi class.